 Headaches are the commonest ailment experienced by people globally.
 It is experienced as a pain arising from the head or upper neck of the body.
-Headaches can occur due to many reasons and it might be different for every person, hence need different treatment.
+Headaches can occur due to many reasons and they might be different for every person, hence need different treatment.
 Frequent headaches can be a nuisance and affect the quality of life.
 It is vital to know the cause behind it to get the proper treatment.

 Headache pain is extremely common, afflicting nine out of 10 Americans at some point.
 While headaches have a number of triggers, including environmental causes and behaviors, they often occur because of muscle tension in the neck.
 If you experience regular headaches, consult Dr. Phil McCary at Laurelhurst Chiropractic.
 Dr. Phil is the best chiropractor in Portland for diagnosing the root cause of your headache pain and offers therapies to resolve it.
 Call the office or use the online booking tool to make an appointment today.

 Headache is defined as the pain which arises from the head or temporal region, radiating to the upper neck of the body.
-The pain can be a chronic dull ache, or sharp, throbbing, constant, or intermittent, mild, or intense.
+The pain can be a chronic dull ache, sharp, throbbing, constant, intermittent, mild, or intense.
 Additionally, you may experience pain behind one eyeball or pain in the temples and behind the ears.
 It may be accompanied by nausea, vomiting (as in migraine) hallucinations, depression, or irritation.
-There may also be sensitivity to light and/or sound, temporary loss of vision.
+There may also be sensitivity to light and/or sound, the temporary loss of vision.

 Headaches can be caused by various reasons.
 It may be due to emotional factors, such as stress, depression, or anxiety, medical cause, such as migraine or high blood pressure, or environmental, such as the weather.
 Headaches may be classified as: